 AutoPay – If you select the automatic payment of your premium, you can get a discount.

-E-discounts – If you decide to handle all the policy documents and bills electronically, you will receive a discount on your Amica auto insurance.
+E-discounts – If you decide to handle all the policy documents and bills electronically, you will receive a discount on your Amica insurance payment.

 Anti-theft – This discount applies if your vehicle is equipped with an approved anti-theft device.